DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 typically cost 1 XP.
 Big, character-altering feats will cost more.
 Major Powers are tiresome and require a limited resource to use: Fate Points(FP).
 Each Power will list the range of FP that can be spent (e.g., 1 FP to target one enemy vs. 2 FP to target multiple).
 The more FP spent, the bigger the effect.
-Numbers separated by `/` in the mechanics description indicate different effects depending on FP spent.
+Numbers separated by `-` in the mechanics description indicate different effects depending on FP spent.

 Adding a Power with an FP cost raises the character's maximum FP by the largest number of FP listed for that Power.
-FP are replenished on a [Rest] (01_PlayerGuide_Full.md#Rests).
+FP are replenished on a [Rest](01_PlayerGuide_Full.md#Rests).

 Unless otherwise noted, Powers...
 1. Take a Major Action to perform and use a Dealer's Primary